gkdas2/intel_mkl_pardiso_eigen_solver/README.md

-A simple interface to Intel MKL Pardiso solver
+A simple interface to Intel MKL Pardiso solver to solve sparse linear systems of form Ax=b, where A and b are Eigen data structures

 # Requisites
 - cmake